 Gateshead Highway (A167) flyover

-The A167 Gateshead Highway flyover is currently closed to all traffic after an inspection by consultant structural engineers indicated a potential risk to safety if it remains open.
+The A167 Gateshead Highway flyover is closed to all traffic after an inspection by consultant structural engineers indicated a potential risk to safety if it remained open.

 Alternative routes